Privacy & Cookies

 How and why we collect information about you

-We obtain information about you when you sign into our website our website, purchase something from us, register for one of our services, or contact us about products and services.
+We obtain information about you when you sign into our website, purchase something from us, register for one of our services, or contact us about products and services.
 We do this in order to improve the services we offer (for example by periodically analysing aggregated, anonymised stats on website usage) and to ensure we are contacting you about training or resources that may be of interest to you.

 What information we collect about you